danvalencia/danvalencia.github.io/content/articles/implementing_sso_with_hybris.md

     </security:authentication-provider>
   </security:authentication-manager>
 ```
 With these few lines of xml you get a lot for free:

 * You get a login page with logout functionality.
 * You get a user service where you can define users and even assign roles.

 A few additional concepts to note here are:

 * `<security:http>` tag: here you can define the authenticated paths, as well as paths allowed for anonymous access, such as asset paths, or login pages.
-You may declare have multiple `<http>` configuration.
+You may declare have multiple `<security:http>` configurations.
 * `<security:authentication-manager>` tag: This is where the magic happens; inside this tag is where you define an *authentication-provider*, which is the main point of extension for Spring Security.
 In this example we're simply declaring default *authentication-manager* and *authentication-provider*.

 ### Spring Security SAML
 Everything's all fine and dandy with the basic Spring Security sample.
-It get's much more interesting (and kind of confusing to be honest) when using the [Spring Security SAML extension][http://projects.springgreat Okta + Sp.io/spring-security-saml/].
-The documentation is pretty good to be fair, but there's so many concepts to understand that it can be kind of daunting.
+It get's much more interesting (and kind of confusing to be honest) when using the [Spring Security SAML extension](http://projects.spring.io/spring-security-saml/).
+The documentation is pretty comprehensive to be fair, but there's so many concepts to understand that it can become very daunting.

 The good thing is that there's a [great Okta + Spring Security SAML sample project](http://developer.okta.com/docs/guides/spring_security_saml.html) which is exactly what I was looking for.
-So in order to implement the hybris SSO integration it was just a matter of configuring the cockpits to use the same approach as the sample app, or so I thought.
+So in order to implement the hybris SSO integration it was just a matter of configuring the cockpits to use the same approach as the sample app.

 ### hybris security and Spring Security SAML
 As I mentioned in the beginning of this post, one of the key requirements was to have the ability to turn on/off SSO by using some sort of configuration.
 This would mean that I would need to be able to support 2 authentication mechanisms:

 * hybris OOTB authentication
 * SAML authentication